-Each line in the input paragraph is read and interpreted and packed into a transformation object, and associated input%tr and output%tr lists are created (tr indicating the output of the trans function).
+Each line in the input paragraph is read and interpreted and packed into a transformation object, and associated input%tr and output%tr lists are created for input and output variables (tr indicating the output of the trans function).
 Objects having names starting with '\$' are not put into the input or output lists.
 The source code is saved in a text object source%tr if option source->0 is not given.